 On some sites, the entire first deposit bonus consists of spins.
 The number of spins or the bet per spin tend to be very high.
 Alternatively, the free spin winnings may have exceptionally low wagering requirements.

-Some casinos grant you a fixed amount of spins, regardless of the sum you deposited).
-In other casinos, the first deposit spins may be proportional to your deposit sum, e.g. 1 spin per £1 deposited.
+Some casinos grant you a fixed amount of spins, regardless of the sum you deposited.
+At other casinos, the first deposit spins may be proportional to your deposit sum, e.g. 1 spin per £1 deposited.

 Check out our free spins list and apply the Free spins on deposit filter to see all spins unlocked with a deposit.

 No wagering spins are exactly what it says on the tin: Spins that carry no wagering requirements whatsoever.

 Everything you win is converted into real money.
 If you made a deposit to get them, your banking method is already confirmed.
 You can withdraw your winnings any time you like.

 Big spins are free spins with a higher than standard bet size.
 Starting from £1 per spin, these super spins pack more punch.

 Many casinos give away super spins as a deposit match bonus: for every pound deposited, you get a super spin.

 Some sites also hand out big spins via their loyalty program or gamification rewards.

 Daily free spins